Get started: MLflow Tracing for GenAI (Databricks Notebook)

 This quickstart helps you integrate your GenAI app with MLflow Tracing if you use a Databricks Notebook as your development environment.
 If you use a local IDE, please use the IDE quickstart instead.

-What you'll achieve
+What you will achieve

 By the end of this tutorial, you will have:

-- A Databricks Notebook with a linked MLflow Experiment for your GenAI app
+- A Databricks Notebook with a linked MLflow experiment for your GenAI app

 - A simple GenAI application instrumented with MLflow Tracing

-- A trace from that app in your MLflow Experiment
+- A trace from that app in your MLflow experiment

 Prerequisites